glickbot/riak-conf/README.md

     -o --output <file>  Specify save location, or use "-" for stdout.
     -a --all            When listing/searching, show all tuples.
     -n --numbers        Add line numbers to list/search output.
-    -f --force          Force, used to overide value type check for modify.
+    -f --force          Force, used to override value type check for modify.
     -d --debug          Set log level to debug.
     -q --quiet          Set log level to suppress usual output.
     --log --loglevel N  Set log level manually to N.
     --diff              Shortcut to display what would be changed.
     --help              Print this help page.
-    --man               Prin more verbose help.
+    --man               Print more verbose help.

 ## COMMAND OVERVIEW